zeptonaut/zeptonaut.github.io/_posts/2015-7-1-personal-constitution.md

 ---
 I've been reading *The 7 Habits of Highly Effective People* by Stephen R. Covey over the past few days and have loved it.

-I'm perhaps a little over-enthusiastic about these types of self-help books.
+I'm probably a little over-enthusiastic about these types of self-help books.
 I read *How to Win Friends and Influence People* by Dale Carnegie and talked about it obnoxiously to my friends, but found as I tried to apply its lessons that I need to basically reread the book continuously to remember all of its many lessons.
 That's the biggest reason I like *7 Habits*: my memory's terrible, and this way I don't have to remember as much.

 The second habit in the book is *"Begin with the end in mind"*.
 Essentially, Covey suggests that you begin all important projects by clearly defining *in writing* what success looks like.
 Then, as you work on the project, you should frequently review the success criteria and make sure that you're on track.